Diagnosing and Assessing Processed Food Addiction

 Hopefully, the drug counselor and general health practitioner will feel at home with the similarities between assessing processed food addiction and classic drug addiction.
 This concerns conformance with the DSM 5 SUD diagnostic criteria and the Addiction Severity Index.
 Eating disorder professionals may have clients who are unfamiliar with these criteria but familiar with the problems of treating eating disorders.
 Eating Disorder Counselors can categorize known eating disorder symptoms into the SUD diagnostic categories.

 Counselors may find that some clients have impairments of such a wide variety that if they were drug addicted.
 Residential treatment would be recommended.
 However, insurance coverage for processed food addiction is nonexistent, and eating disorder clinics may be unwilling to support the client.
 The abstinence of harm reduction protocols when assessing processed food addiction is challenging for healthcare professionals.
 Many clients cannot afford to go to residential facilities for lack of funds and obligations to jobs or families.
 Regardless of severity, some have drug and alcohol addiction.
 Nonetheless, a severity finding based on the number of DSM 5 SUD criteria met could encourage the client to build a more comprehensive program at home, as would be the case without a comprehensive diagnosis.
-A variety of treatment resources can be found at www.foodaddicitonresources.com.
+A variety of treatment resources can be found at https:thefoodtrust.org/resources/.

 Food Addiction Reset